2018ik/2018ik.github.io/_wiki/faith.markdown

 In our natural life, we actually cannot believe in God.
 We need Christ to become our faith.
 This is altogether based on the mercy of God.

 After we are given faith, this faith must be exercised, that the virtue of the divine life may be developed and reach maturity.

-## Believing

-Believing in is to believe that God is real.
-To believe into God is to have an organic union.

 ## Abraham